-My first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative, is an international history of intensifying military space competition in the final two decades of the Cold War.
+My first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative, situates the Strategic Defense Initiative (SDI), or “Star Wars,” within intensifying U.S. – Soviet arms racing in space that began in the 1970s.
+The book details SDI’s impact on arms control, U.S. – Soviet relations, and the transatlantic alliance.
 The digital version of the book can be downloaded here.
 My second book, Wiring an Empire: Information Networks and U.S. Global Power in the Cold War, is under advance contract with MIT Press.
-My other work has been published in International SecurityForeign Affairs, Diplomacy & StatecraftIntelligence and National Security, and the Journal of Strategic Studies (among others).
+My other work has been published in International Security, Foreign Affairs, Diplomacy & Statecraft, and the Journal of Strategic Studies (among others).

 I received my PhD in history of science from Johns Hopkins University.
 Prior to my doctoral studies, I served in the United States Air Force.